Workforce management (WFM)

 WFM: The nerve center of CX

-At its core, WFM is all about aligning workforce resources with operational demands to ensure optimal efficiency and productivity.
+WFM – the nerve center of CX – is at its core all about aligning workforce resources with operational demands to ensure optimal efficiency and productivity.

 However, its impact extends far beyond internal operations, directly influencing the quality of customer interactions and agent experience.

-Here are three reasons why WFM is the nerve center of CX in Contact Centers:
+Here are three reasons why WFM – the nerve center of CX in Contact Centers truly lives up to its name:

 WFM enhances agent experience | Close-Up Photo of a Woman Smiling while Holding Her Microphone